 Bike Trailer Benefits

 - You can use any bike- The trailer carries all of the weight of your luggage.
 This means you don’t need a heavy duty steel frame, 36 spoke wheels, or braze-ons for racks.
-You can ride whatever bike you want including carbon fiber frames, low-end bikes, folding bikes, full-suspension mountain bikes, recumbent bikes, or whatever bike you already have.
+You can ride whatever bike you want including carbon fiber frames, low-end bikes, folding bikes, full-suspension mountain bikes, fat bikes, recumbent bikes, or whatever bike you already have.
 Trailers are compatible with pretty much any bike.

 - Trailers can carry bulky items- The large open cargo area allows you to carry oversized luggage such as a large tent, sleeping bag, hiking backpack, firewood, etc. You can also easily strap bulky items on top of your regular load.
 If you wanted, you could carry a surfboard, skis, guitar, etc.